kirilnedev/LK8000_XCSoar_Waypoint_generator/README.md

 # Overview

-A simple powershell script that can be used to convert a CSV file with Towns or POIs and their coordinates to a CUP file that can be used by LK8000, XCSoar, and other Navigation software used for flying
+A simple powershell script that can be used to convert a CSV file with Towns or POIs and their coordinates to a SeeYou .CUP file that can be used by LK8000, XCSoar, and other Navigation software used for flying.
-Can be used if you have want to add some Waypoints to your flying navigation, and you have the coordinates already.
-It will help you construct the .CUP file

 ## File input
 The main input is a CSV file with the following columns